Guidelines, Resources, & Forms

 The student’s accommodations plan will be emailed to each of their instructors informing the instructors of the student’s classroom and testing accommodations.

 - Resources for Neuro-Psychological and Psycho-Educational Testing for students who would like testing for LD, ADHD, or autism spectrum disorders since NECC does not provide testing services.
 The following local resources for testing are provided for information purposes and are not endorsed by NECC or the Center for Accessibility Resources & Services.

-- See: General Information and Student Accommodations Information for more information on available Accessibility Resources & Services
+- See: General Information and Student Accommodations Information for more information on available resources & services

-- See: Assistive Technology Information for more information on available learning accommodation technologies.
+- See: Assistive Technology Information for more information on available technologies.